quii/learn-go-with-tests/websockets.md

  - A text input for the user to enter the winner into
  - A button they can click to declare the winner.
+ - Some JavaScript to open a WebSocket connection to our server and handle the submit button being pressed

 `WebSocket` is built into most modern browsers so we don't need to worry about bringing in any libraries.
 The web page wont work for older browsers, but we're ok with that for this scenario.

-Our code uses the `WebSocket` API to open a connection to our server.
-We then attach an `onclick` handler to our button to send the contents of the input button to the server through the connection.

 ### How do we test we return the correct markup?